pombreda/lepl/doc-src/manual/download.rst

 Download And Installation
 =========================

-LEPL is only available for Python 3 and 2.6.
+Lepl is only available for Python 3 and 2.6.
 See :ref:`versions` for more information.

 .. warning::

-  When a new version of LEPL is close to being released there may be both a stable and a beta version available.
+  When a new version of Lepl is close to being released there may be both a stable and a beta version available.
 The main documentation (at www.acooke.org) describes the latest (possibly beta) version, but source and documentation for either version can be :ref:`downloaded <download>`.